-Aside from goalkeeper and captain Melissa Barbieri, Garriock is the only veteran of USA 2003 and, with a 120 caps on an impressive football resume, is by far Australia’s most experienced player.
-The national record of 151 appearances set by the iconic Cheryl Salisbury is slowing honing into view.
+Aside from goalkeeper and captain Melissa Barbieri, Garriock is the only veteran of USA 2003 and, with 120 caps on an impressive football resume, is by far Australia’s most experienced player.
+The national record of 151 appearances set by the iconic Cheryl Salisbury is slowly honing into view.

 The imposing and lengthy career does not mean the Sydneysider is slowing down.
-At 28, the legs might be somewhat worn after 12 years as an international footballer, but Garriock has maintained the high-energy and dedication to the game for which she has been renowned throughout her career.
+At 28, the legs might be somewhat worn after 12 years as an international footballer, but Garriock has maintained the high-energy and dedication to the game for which she has been renowned.

-It is a career which has evolved considerably in the four-cycle since the 2007 FIFA Women’s World Cup.
+It is a career which has evolved considerably in the four-year cycle since the 2007 FIFA Women’s World Cup.
 In that time the left-sided midfielder, whose crossing and dead-ball delivery has provided countless international goals, played professionally across three of the world’s most elite leagues with USA’s Chicago Red Stars, Denmark’s Fortuna Hjorring and Malmo of Sweden.
-The skipper of 2010 national champions Sydney FC also has, injury absence aside, remained a constant in the Australia side despite a massive influx of new, mostly younger, faces.
+The skipper of 2010 national champions Sydney FC also has, rare injury absences aside, remained a constant in the Australia side despite a massive influx of new, mostly younger, faces.

 “This team is quite different to previous Australian teams,” Garriock said about the Matildas' class of 2011.
 “The depth we have now is significant compared to previously.
 We are also a lot more creative and dynamic players.
 The philosophy of the team has changed even though Tommy (Sermanni) is still in charge, which is great because he knows how to get the very best out of us.”